how-to-become-a-data-scientist-from-scratch

 What are the essential skills for a data scientist?

-Core skills include Python, SQL, statistics, data visualization, and machine learning.
-Soft skills like communication and business understanding are equally vital.
+Python, SQL, statistics, data visualization, machine learning, plus communication and business understanding.

 Is data science a good career in 2025?